Dyson V11 Torque Drive vs. Outsize

 The Outsize and Torque Drive use the same ball system on its main nozzle.
 Steering is light and responsive.
 Avoiding furniture shouldn’t be a concern.

 The Outsize’s wide nozzle may night fit in tighter spaces.
-I’d recommend the Torque Drive for smaller homes with narrower spaces and the Outsize for bigger homes.
+I recommend the Torque Drive for smaller homes with narrower spaces, and the Outsize for larger homes.

-However, the weight of the Outsize is an issue for handheld use.
-Cleaning a vertical space will be challenging and straining on the arms.
+However, the Outsize’s weight is an issue for handheld use.
+Cleaning a vertical surface will be challenging and strain the arms.

-The Torque Drive isn’t light but feels more lightweight in these areas.
+The Torque Drive isn’t light, but it feels lighter in these areas.

 Related: Dyson V15 Detect vs. V11 Outsize vs. V11 Torque Drive vs. V10